appwrite/appwrite/docs/tutorials/add-translations.md

 ![Dashboard](images/dashboard.png)

 Your request might be pending, so you can ping us on Discord and we'll make the process faster 😀 .
-Once your request has been accepeted, you can proceed.
+Once your request has been accepted, you can proceed.

 ![Get Started](images/guide.png)